 The interface reminds us of a web browser, with tabbed notes along the top.
 The toolset is basic, but you can quickly access different coloured strokes and a highlighter.

-MetaMoji Note is an interesting app because on the surface it seems basic, and you only start to discover how detailed it is during prolonged use.
+MetaMoji Note is an interesting app because on the surface it seems basic, and you only start to discover how detailed it is after prolonged use.
 It has a built-in cloud service; you can add objects and audio recordings and even create jump points and zooms for a presentation.

 Mazec isn't technically a handwriting app.
 Instead, it's a keyboard app that recognises your handwriting and transcribes it into text.
 So you can scrawl your letters by hand, rather than type them.